Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 The build system executable supports following commands:

 * build - perform the build
+* build_single - build a program consisting of a single specified source file and having no dependencies
 * init - initialize a stub project within current directory or directory specified via ``--project-directory`` option
 * help - print help message and exit